JoeDumoulin/CSCD439F17/Installing Software for Machine Learning.md

 10. Test using jupyter notebook.

-	First go to the testve folder and create a notebook folder. then run jupyter
+	First go to the test folder and create a notebook folder. then run jupyter

 	```
-	cd testve
+	cd test
-	mkdir project_notebook
+	mkdir project
 	jupyter notebook
 	```
 	Your browser will open up.  in the browser, you will see this:
 	![jupyter notebook](https://github.com/JoeDumoulin/CSCD439F17/blob/master/images/2017-09-25T3.32.06PM.png "new screen")